rfortherestofus/r-without-statistics/proposal.md

 For this chapter, I'll interview multiple people about some of the most powerful functions they've created.
 These include functions that do things like:

-- Automatically pulling in and formatting race/ethnicity data from the American Community Survey
+- Automatically pulling in and formatting race/ethnicity data from the American Community Survey (a function I have created for my own work)
 - [Automating the process of cleaning messy data from Survey Monkey](https://twitter.com/dgkeyes/status/1319713697174941696)
 - [Calculating the percent of grouped observations](https://twitter.com/markjrieke/status/1475894900084330501)
 - [Automatically viewing snippets of data in Excel](https://twitter.com/brodriguesco/status/1447468259725434886)